 John M Buteyn holds Bachelor degrees in Music and Business Administration from Houghton College where he was mentored by Kevin Jackson in Recording Arts, and a Master of Music in Music Technology from Georgia Southern University where he studied composition and media arts with Dr. John Thompson.

-John currently resides in Western New York where he holds the positions of Adjunct Instructor of Commercial Music, and Assistant Director of Technical Arts at Houghton College.
+John currently resides in Western New York where he holds the positions of Adjunct Instructor of Music Industry & Commercial Music, and Assistant Director of Technical Arts at Houghton College.